How to Plan a Travel Budget: 12 Tips to Enjoy More While Spending Less

 Be Selective with Tours

-We value the depth that having a local guide provides, but due to the expense, we pick and choose where and when we want to take advantage of them.
+We value the depth that having a local guide provides, and are picky about value.
 If it is a high priority, the information from a local guide is incredible!
 For example, we went up Mt.
-Etna with a local geologist who offered a completely unique perspective.
+Etna with a local geologist who offered a unique perspective.
 It was an excellent experience and worth every Euro.
 The tour also included lunch and transportation, so we also solved our challenge of how to get up a volcano with no car!

-We very much enjoy and utilize audio guides.
-If there is a free Rick Steves audio tour, we use it!
-VoiceMap is another low-cost audio tour option developed by local guides.
-Free walking tours are a favourite too, although we always pay as it is a tip-based service and I’ve never been disappointed!
+We very much enjoy and utilize audio guides (here are my top reasons why).
+If there is a free Rick Steves audio tour, we use it.
+He is funny and helpful throughout Europe.
+VoiceMap is another favourite low-cost audio tour option developed by local guides.
+Free walking tours are a favourite too, although we always pay as it is a tip-based service, and I’ve never been disappointed!

 Find What is Free

-“Going” to all the things (museums, gardens, attractions, etc) costs a fortune.
+Visiting every museum, garden, and attraction costs a fortune.
 We try to be honest about what sparks our interest as compared to all the things everyone has on a bucket list.
-For example, Rome has between 60 and 80 museums.
+For example, Rome has over 100 museums.
 Being selective is critical unless you move to Rome!

 Europe offers a plethora of free and low-cost attractions, from museums to stunning public parks, historic neighbourhoods, and cultural festivals.
 Take advantage of these opportunities to enrich your experience without overspending.
 We always seek out free things and events.
 We love to walk, to watch the bustle of a busy street or piazza, and to enjoy the things that local people enjoy.
 It’s hard to top a Sunday afternoon picnic hanging out alongside local families in a park under an ancient aqueduct - a taste of the La Dolce Vita.